 - CMU's location in the heart of the Great Lakes provides the perfect setting to study the environment, with state-of-the art facilities in Mount Pleasant and at the CMU Biological Station on Beaver Island.

 - Fieldwork is a key part of the program’s courses, with multiple field trips to CMU-owned Veit's Woods and Neithercut Woodland to assess properties such as soil and water chemistry, streamflow, and erosion.

 - Students in the program have the opportunity to work with state-of-the-art software, field instruments and laboratory equipment that are used in industry, government and academic settings.

 Put Your Degree to Work

-Employment of environmental scientists and specialists is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of environmental scientists and specialists is projected to grow 11 percent through 2026, faster than the national average for all occupations.
 Program graduates are qualified for employment as environmental technicians, consultants, chemists and regulators.
 Graduates also may continue on to pursue graduate degrees in the fields of environmental and earth sciences, policy, and law.

 U.S. Bureau of Labor Statistics sample data

 |Environmental science technician||$44,190 per year||12% (4,200 more jobs)|